 1. Choose the Right Bird

 To ensure the juiciest and tastiest roast chicken, opt for a pasture-raised, organic one.
-Not only are these chickens raised without antibiotics or hormones, but they also contain higher levels of Omega-3 fatty acids which make them even more keto-friendly (3)!
+Not only are these chickens raised without antibiotics or hormones, but they may also contain higher levels of Omega-3 fatty acids because of their diet which makes them even more keto-friendly (3)!

 About the size: A 4-5 lb bird should be more than enough for a family of 4.
 Anything larger than 6 lbs will take too long to cook and might become dry in the process.
 There are ways to ensure a big bird is still moist and delicious, but we’ll get into that later.